Don’t Call It Menopause: Embracing the Change

 Have you seen a connection between perimenopause and frozen shoulder?

 Yes.
 This month alone, three women came to my office with frozen shoulders at the moment of hormonal change.
 Frozen shoulder is a condition that mostly affects women in their fifties and sixties and is a period in which one begins to experience pain and stiffness in their shoulder joint.
 This can come on suddenly, with no previous trauma, and often interferes with one’s day-to-day life.
-There seems to be a correlation between the decrease in hormones—specifically progesterone, since it is a great anti-inflammatory—and frozen shoulder.
+I’ve hypothesized that there could be a correlation between the decrease in hormones—specifically progesterone, which appears to have some anti-inflammatory activity—and frozen shoulder.
 Sometimes I use progesterone cream for people who develop acne and it calms the inflammation of the acne.
 Declining hormones can also impact your joints and contribute to joint pains in your hands or wrists, such as carpal tunnel.

 Is there anything you wish more people understood about menopause?